Beta Help us improve: share your feedback on our new website.

 The souterrain enigma

-Plenty of people have speculated on the use of such structures.
-They range in date from late Bronze Age nearly 3000 years ago to the early centuries AD.
-The regional variation in shape and size across Scotland suggest there was no single consistent use.
+Plenty of people have speculated on the use of structures like Carlungie.
+Some date back to the late Bronze Age nearly 3000, but they were still being built in the early centuries AD.
+They vary in shape and size across Scotland too, which could suggest there was no single consistent use.

-One suggestion holds that they were used for storage.
-The larger sizes of souterrains in Perthshire and Angus could reflect the greater fertility of the surrounding farmland.
-They may have been used to store valuable items or commodities, indicating social status or provided storage agricultural surplus for the local communities.
+One theory is they were used for storage.
+The larger sizes of souterrains in Perthshire and Angus could reflect the fertility of the surrounding farmland.
+They may have been used to store valuable items, indicating social status.
+Or, perhaps they provided storage for agricultural surplus for the local communities.

-Some have suggested that souterrains in Angus that date to the first centuries AD might have been built to store grain for the occupying Romans.
-Evidence suggests that most earth houses were destroyed, or at least infilled, in the late AD 100s – coinciding with the Roman withdrawal from Britain.
-A number of excavated sites, including Carlungie, have produced Roman artefacts such as pottery.
+Some have suggested that souterrains in Angus dating to the first centuries AD might have been built to store grain for the occupying Romans.
+Evidence implies that most earth houses were destroyed, or at least infilled, in the late AD 100s – coinciding with the Roman withdrawal from Britain.
+A number of excavated sites, including Carlungie, have produced Roman artefacts like pottery.